basarat/demo-typestyle/05-content/script.md

-# Style CSS psuedo elements with TypeStyle
+# Style CSS pseudo elements with TypeStyle

 > Just like pseudo-classes, pseudo-elements are added to selectors but instead of describing a special state, they allow you to style certain parts of an element.

 > In this lesson we show how you can insert new content into the DOM using CSS pseudo elements.
-We also cover user other pseudo element selectors.
+We also cover using other pseudo element selectors to change default browser behaviors.

 * Here we have simple React Application that renders a div with some content to the DOM. (write hello world)
 * This div is being styled with a CSS class generated using TypeStyle's style function.
 As an example we can bump up the fontSize.